sandialabs/BioRAM/README.md

 # BioRAM
 BioSafety and BioSecurity Laboratory Risk Assessment Tool

+See the BioRAM UserGuide SAND for details on the methods used in the tool and examples.

 You can use either the excel version or the Java versions.

-For the excel, the BioRAM-2022 (BioRisk) file is the newest and joins the safety and security assessment into a single assessment tool.
+For the excel, the BioRAM-2022 (BioRisk) file is the newest (still in beta) and joins the safety and security assessment into a single assessment tool.

 (The monkey pox files include an example biorisk assessment of a laboratory conducting diagnostics on monkey pox.)